noklesta/SublimeRailsNav/README.md

 ### Clone from GitHub

-Alternatively, you can clone the repository directly from GitHub:
+Alternatively, you can clone the repository directly from GitHub into your Packages directory:

-    cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/
     git clone http://github.com/noklesta/SublimeRailsNav

 ## Key bindings